-- excluding a conflicted party from the decision making process; - for GCMLP-Managed Accounts for which GCMLP makes voting recommendations on Proxy Requests, disclosing the conflicts to the appropriate parties; - for GCMLP-Managed Accounts for which GCMLP has the authority to take action on Proxy Requests, disclosing the conflict to the appropriate parties and obtaining consent to take specific action on the proposals; or - engaging an independent third party to recommend or determine the actions to be taken on the Proxy Request.
+- excluding a conflicted party from the decision-making process - for GCMLP-Managed Accounts for which GCMLP makes voting recommendations on Proxy Requests, disclosing the conflicts to the appropriate parties. - for GCMLP-Managed Accounts for which GCMLP has the authority to take action on Proxy Requests, disclosing the conflict to the appropriate parties and obtaining consent to take specific action on the proposals. - engaging an independent third party to recommend or determine the actions to be taken in response to the Proxy Request.